SARS-CoV-2: Replication cycle

 Virus infections start when viral particles bind to host surface cellular receptors.
-Protein modeling experiments on the spike protein of the virus soon suggested that SARS‑CoV‑2 has sufficient affinity to the receptor angiotensin converting enzyme 2 (ACE2) on human cells to use them as a mechanism of cell entry.
+Protein modelling experiments on the spike protein of the virus soon suggested that SARS‑CoV‑2 has sufficient affinity to the receptor angiotensin converting enzyme 2 (ACE2) on human cells to use them as a mechanism of cell entry.
 By 22 January 2020, a group in China working with the full virus genome and a group in the United States using reverse genetics methods independently and experimentally demonstrated that ACE2 could act as the receptor for SARS‑CoV‑2.
 Studies have shown that SARS‑CoV‑2 has a higher affinity to human ACE2 than the original SARS virus.
 SARS‑CoV‑2 may also use basigin to assist in cell entry.

 Initial spike protein priming by transmembrane protease, serine 2 (TMPRSS2) is essential for entry of SARS‑CoV‑2.
 The host protein neuropilin 1 (NRP1) may aid the virus in host cell entry using ACE2.
 After a SARS‑CoV‑2 virion attaches to a target cell, the cell's TMPRSS2 cuts open the spike protein of the virus, exposing a fusion peptide in the S2 subunit, and the host receptor ACE2.
 After fusion, an endosome forms around the virion, separating it from the rest of the host cell.
 The virion escapes when the pH of the endosome drops or when cathepsin, a host cysteine protease, cleaves it.
 The virion then releases RNA into the cell and forces the cell to produce and disseminate copies of the virus, which infect more cells.

 SARS‑CoV‑2 produces at least three virulence factors that promote shedding of new virions from host cells and inhibit immune response.
 Whether they include downregulation of ACE2, as seen in similar coronaviruses, remains under investigation (as of May 2020).